kschuetz/collection-views/README.md

 # <a name="design-principles">Design principles</a>

-**collection-views** is guided by the following design principles and goals:
+The design of **collection-views** is guided by the following principles and goals:

 ## Only the essentials

-Only the essential read-only operations of underlying collections are exposed.
+Only the essential read-only operations of underlying collections should be exposed.
 The consumer of a `Vector` will only be able to iterate its elements, check its size, or read an element by index.
 The consumer of a `Set` will only be able to iterate its elements, check its size, or test for membership.
+It is not a goal of this library to provide add or update operations.

 ## Immutable to bearer

-A collection view can be shared safely without making a defensive copy.
-There is no way the bearer of a collection view can mutate the collection or gain access to a reference to the underlying collection.
+A collection view should be able to be shared safely without making a defensive copy.
+There should be no way for the bearer of a collection view to mutate the collection or gain access to a reference to the underlying collection.

 ## Correct by construction

 It should be impossible to construct an instance of an interface that does not uphold its guarantees.
 For example, there is no way to create `NonEmptyVector` that contains no elements.
-Therefore, you can be assured at compile-time that if you require a `NonEmptyVector`, you will not need to check at run-time if it is non-empty.
+Therefore, you can be assured at compile-time that if you require a `NonEmptyVector`, there will be no need to check at run-time if it is non-empty.

 ## Doesn't make copies

 Methods should never make a copy of an underlying collection unless explicitly asked to, or if it is necessary to uphold the guarantees of its interface.
-For example, there is no reason `fmap`, `take`, or `slice` on a `Vector` should need to make a copy of the underlying collection to uphold the random access guarantee on a `Vector`.
+For example, there is no reason `fmap`, `take`, or `slice` on a `Vector` should need to make any copies of the collection to uphold the random access guarantee on a `Vector`.

 In contrast, if a `Vector` is to be constructed from an `Iterable` that is not known to have a random access guarantee, then in that case a copy will be made so `Vector` can fulfill this guarantee.

 ## Opt-in to guarantees

-If you simply prefer to work with `Vector`s or `Set`s and not think about non-emptiness or immutability, you can do so.
+If you simply prefer to work with `Vector`s or `Set`s and not think about non-emptiness or immutability, you should be able to do so.
 For example, since `NonEmptyVector<A>`, `ImmutableVector<A>`, and `ImmutableNonEmptyVector<A>` are all subtypes of `Vector<A>`, you can use them anywhere a `Vector<A>` is called for.

 ## Provide transformations, but only if they don't violate other principles

-Although methods for updating and adding to collections are not available, some transformations that can be performed without violating other design principles (e.g. don't make copies), and can be done so with low overhead, are provided.
+Although methods for updating and adding to collections are not available, some transformations  can be performed without violating other design principles (e.g. don't make copies).
+Those that can be done so with low overhead should be provided.

 Examples include `fmap`, `take`, `drop`, and `slice` on `Vector`s.
 Each of these transforms a view of a collection without making copies, or violating any guarantees.

-The views yielded by these transformation are new, independent views, and do not affect the original in any way.
+The views yielded by these transformation are new, independent views, and do not affect the original.

 ## Easy to construct on the fly